Charleston Animal Society Issues Heat-Stress Alert

 The University of Kentucky College of Agriculture has developed a weather heat-stress index for livestock that can be referenced by zip code.
 Weather for each day this week in Charleston will reach the “Danger” or “Emergency” level.

 Charleston Animal Society is urging caretakers of working animals, such as horses and mules that pull tour carriages downtown, working dogs, farm animals, service animals and others to minimize work and to offer increased water and rest to avoid heat-related stress that could endanger the animals.

 “Cracking a Window” DOES NOT WORK.
 Plain and simple, cracking the windows in a vehicle makes little to no difference to lessen the temperature within it.
 On a hot day, the temperature in your vehicle can exceed 120 degrees within 20 minutes, which can be fatal to your pet.
-If you see a pet in a locked car, car 911.
-When your pet is outdoors, it should always have access to water.
+If you see a pet in a locked car, call 911.
+When a pet is outdoors, he or she should always have access to water.

 Pets should also have a shady place to escape the sun if outside and they should never linger on hot asphalt during periods of extreme heat.
 This can cause an animal to heat up quickly, and sensitive paw pads can burn.